 To best protect their eggs, parent birds select nesting material carefully, and many birds use several types of material to construct a single nest.

-Different birds will use different materials to build their nests depending on the size of the nest, where it is constructed and how it will be used in terms of number of eggs, multiple broods and yearly reuse.
+Different birds will use different materials to build their nests depending on the size of the nest, where it is constructed and how it will be used in terms of the number of eggs, multiple broods, and yearly reuse.
 Materials popular for building nests include:

 - Twigs or sticks